ashwinpraveengo/IMAGE_EDITOR/README.md

 ##
-npm create-react-app image-editor - to start the app. npm run build - to make changes in the app. npm start - to start the app.
+npm create-react-app image-editor - to start the app./n npm run build - to make changes in the app./n npm start - to start the app./n